RIS-Empowered OTFS Modulation With Faster-than-Nyquist Signaling in High-Mobility Wireless Communications: Simulation Results

-For \figref{fig:FER}, the theoretical and simulation FER results are presented with a small-scale running in different $M$, $N$, and $\alpha$, as given in figure. \footnote{The use of small-scale grids (e.g., $M, N \leq 3$) in these evaluations is necessitated, due to the extremely large computational complexity of constructing and evaluating all possible symbol combinations and ergodic calculation in the ML detector.
-This renders full-scale simulations infeasible within reasonable computational resources, motivating the focus on small-scale scenarios to validate the analytical framework while providing insights scalable to practical systems.} The simulation results are still under the assumption of cascaded channel gain $\mathbf{H}_{\mathrm{eff}}$ following the Rayleigh fading, and the RIS gain is also considered.
+For \figref{fig:FER}, the theoretical and simulation FER results are presented with a small-scale running in different $M$, $N$, and $\alpha$, as given in figure. \footnote{The use of small-scale grids (e.g., $M, N \leq 3$) in these evaluations is necessitated, due to the extremely large computational complexity of constructing and evaluating all possible symbol combinations and ergodic calculation in the ML detector. } The simulation results are still under the assumption of cascaded channel gain $\mathbf{H}_{\mathrm{eff}}$ following the Rayleigh fading, and the RIS gain is also considered.
 In \figref{fig:FER}, we can observe that the theoretical upper bound on FER closely aligns with the simulation results, particularly at higher SNR values where SNR $\gg -5$.
 A slight divergence is observed at lower SNR, attributable to the looseness of the union bound in regimes dominated by noise.
 Comparing to (a), (c), and (d), (b) increases the grid size to $M=3$, $N=3$ while maintaining $Q=8$ and $\alpha=0.8$, revealing a marginal degradation in FER performance.
 This is expected, as larger grids introduce more symbols per frame, increasing susceptibility to ISI and channel impairments, though the theoretical curve continues to serve as a reliable upper bound. (c) examines the impact of a higher compression factor $\alpha=0.9$ with $M=2$, $N=2$, and $Q=8$, demonstrating improved FER relative to $\alpha=0.8$ in (a).
 The reduced FTN compression mitigates ISI, leading to lower error rates, with the theoretical and simulated curves exhibiting strong agreement.
 Finally, (d) doubles the RIS elements to $Q=16$ while keeping $M=2$, $N=2$, and $\alpha=0.8$, yielding a notable enhancement in FER performance over (a).
 The additional RIS elements provide greater received SNR, effectively strengthening the cascaded channel and reducing error probabilities, as corroborated by the tighter alignment between theory and simulation.